Preventing the DMV from Transferring Title to Your Vehicle

+Although people are often told by DMV staff and others to go to the court and "file an injunction," it is not as simple as it sounds.
 There is no single "form" to file with the court to obtain an injunction.
-An injunction can only be issued as part of a lawsuit against the person who has the automobile.
-You will need to research an appropriate theory to sue that person, and file a complaint.
+The court can only issue an injunction as a response to your lawsuit against the person who has the automobile.
+Therefore, you must first sue the person who has your vehicle.
+You will need to research an appropriate theory upon which to sue that person, file a complaint against them, and pay a filing fee.
 Three common legal theories used to sue someone who has unauthorized possession of a car are 1) Breach of Contract, 2) Conversion, and 3) Right of Possession of Personal Property.
 You can include several different causes of action if they all might apply.

-Along with the complaint, you will file an ex parte application for temporary restraining order and injunction.
+Along with the complaint, you must file an ex parte application for temporary restraining order and injunction.
 Getting an injunction is a two-part process.
-In part one, you request a temporary restraining order (TRO).
+In part one; you request a temporary restraining order (TRO).
 When granted, this will immediately prohibit the DMV from transferring title, but it only lasts a short time.

-In some cases, the judge can also order the defendant to give the car back right away.
-Ask the librarian for information about a "writ of possession" if you want to request this.
+If your case involves a person wrongfully withholding physical possession of your vehicle from you, you can ask the judge to order the defendant to give the car back right away.
+This order is called a "writ of possession."
+Ask the Reference Librarian for information about writs of possession if you wish to request one.

 Before you start: File a courtesy stop at the DMV.
 If you have not yet done this, go to the DMV and fill out the agency's "Courtesy Stop Request" form.
 You can pick up the form at the DMV or download it at http://dmv.ca.gov/forms/reg/reg500.htm.